hoya012/awesome-anomaly-detection/README.md

 *Last updated: 2018/8/29*

 ## What is anomaly detection?
+Anomaly detection is a technique used to identify unusual patterns that do not conform to expected behavior, called outliers.
-In General, anomaly detection is also called `Novelty detection` or `Outlier detection`, `forgery detection`, and `out-of-distribution detection`.
+In General, anomaly detection is also called `Novelty detection` or `Outlier detection`, `Forgery detection`, `One class classification`, `One class segmentation` and `Out-of-distribution detection`.
+Each term has slightly different meanings.
+Mostly, on the assumption that you do not have unusual data, this problem is especially called `One class classification`, `One class segmentation`.

 ## Table of Contents
 - [Time-series anomaly detection](#time-series-anomaly-detection)